 Each "Asian Pacific America" show also usually highlights a performing group at the end of the program.
 This show highlighted the performance of upcoming new Sonoma County JACL member Kevin Village-Stone (Iwamura) and his award-winning lead guitarist Lindy Day from the performing group "Whispering Light."
-The duo performed "Spirits Dance" from their "One Tribe" CD, in which both musicians play all of the instruments featured in the album.
+The duo performed "Spirits Dance" from their "One of the instruments featured in the album.